arturmoret/arturmoret/README.md

 I love building things that mix software + creativity, so my brain doesn't rot.

-I'm currently working on a little cute robot with personality that is aware of its surroundings and a very particular-looking 3D escape room.
+I'm currently working on a little cute robot with personality that is aware of its surroundings.

+Also working on a very particular-looking 3D escape room.

 ---